 Targeted Prostate Biopsy

 UCLA is working to revolutionize detection of prostate cancer with our Targeted Biopsy Program.
 Using cutting-edge technology such as the Artemis needle tracking system, we are able to target tumors with unprecedented accuracy.
 This enables us to track the progression of cancer in our Active Surveillance Program, thus sparing many patients the high costs and harmful side-effects of surgery.
 Watch our videos to learn about prostate cancer and targeted biopsies, and follow our progress as we work towards focal therapy!
-Publicly available, peer-reviewed publications can be found using the links below:
+Publicly available, peer-reviewed publications can be found below: